List of Sekirei characters: Minato Sahashi

 Minato has "winged" six Sekirei, each of whom physically reacted to him prior to winging, with the first five choosing him as their Ashikabi.
 Musubi, Kusano and Matsu were winged in the game's "First Stage", and Tsukiumi, Kazehana and Homura were winged in the "Second Stage", earning him recognition as the strongest Ashikabi in the northern part of the city.
-Because of this (and as a result of his living at the "Northern Hannya"'s location and therefore being seen as "allied" with her), he received the title "Northern Ashikabi" (北の葦牙, Kita no Ashikabi), with few using his given name as a result of Minato being falsely described as an Ashikabi with a "shady" background.
+Because of this (and as a result of his living at the "Northern Hannya"'s location and therefore being seen as "allied" with her), he received the title "Northern Ashikabi" (北の葦牙, Kita no Ashikabi), with few using his given name as a result of Minato being mistakenly described as an Ashikabi with a "shady" background.
 Many individuals think that Minato is somehow the key to foiling MBI's ultimate plans for the Sekirei.
-By the end of the Third Stage, Minato is seen with some advantages against the other remaining contestants as he is the only Ashikabi with two Jinki in his possession, one having been stolen by Matsu and the other won in battle, and for having winged the most single-numbered Sekirei, totaling four (not including Musubi who inherited the powers of Yume, another single number), while receiving guidance from Matsu and Miya (who, despite not participating in the Sekirei Fight, is known as the strongest Sekirei of all).
+By the end of the Third Stage, Minato is seen with some advantages against the other remaining contestants as he is the only Ashikabi with two Jinki in his possession, one having been stolen by Matsu and the other won in battle, and for having winged the most single-numbered Sekirei, totaling four (not including Musubi who inherited the powers of Yume, another single number), while receiving guidance from Matsu and Miya (who, despite not participating in the Sekirei Plan, is known as the strongest Sekirei of all).
 During the final stage, Minato is the Ashikabi representing them in the final match on Kouten to save all Sekirei and their Ashikabi.
 He and Musubi journey to Kouten to fight Miya for the prize; the rest of his Sekirei join their life-forces with Musubi, enabling Musubi to defeat Miya.
 After the final battle, Musubi becomes the new Guardian of Kouten and Minato must return without her.
 In the year that follows, Minato finally passes the entrance examination to the university, has a part-time job at MBI (now run by his mother Takami in Minaka's absence) and is determined to learn as much about Sekirei as he can in order to "destroy this system binding these Sekirei and remove the leash on these girls."
 In Sekirei - 365 Days Without Her, he states his intention to finish college in possibly two years and one day "take over MBI".
 He continues to live at Izumo Inn with his other Sekirei, finally reuniting with Musubi.
 In Sekirei - 365 Days Without Hers epilogue, which takes place a few years after Musubi's return, he has become the new Director of "the New Sekirei Project" at MBI and is responsible for Takehito Asama's revival and reunion with Miya.